4 Costly Financial Emergencies and How to Survive ThemPublished on July 16, 2021 by CreditFresh

 How to Reduce Dental Costs

 The easiest answer to keeping your dental bills down is making sure you and your kids are flossing and brushing regularly.
-However, that can only do so much.
+However, doing so can only go so far to saving you money on dental care.

 If there is a dental school or college in your area, they may offer free, or discounted, dental services for things like cleanings.
-These students should be trained in how to perform these basic-level procedures and are typically supervised by qualified instructors.
+The students at these institutions should be trained in how to perform these basic-level procedures and are typically supervised by qualified instructors.

 You may also consider:

-- Searching here to find experienced dentists who volunteer their time
+- Searching on sites like Find A Health Center to look for experienced dentists who volunteer their time.

 3. Emergency Automotive and Car Expenses